aayushiMallik3/reward-drift-detector/README.md

 Embeddings use TF-IDF vectors over action descriptions and code delta summaries.
-For a production version, swap in `sentence-transformers` (`all-MiniLM-L6-v2`) for semantic rather than lexical similarity — a one-line change noted in the code.
+For a production version, swap in `sentence-transformers` (`all-MiniLM-L6-v2`) for semantic rather than lexical similarity, a one-line change noted in the code.

 ---